gonzalesMK/dotenv/README.md

-# Neovim configuration for Python, Rust and General Use
+# Neovim configuration for Python, Rust, and General Use

 It all started with this video: [0 to LSP : Neovim RC From Scratch](https://www.youtube.com/watch?v=w7i4amO_zaE&t=1175s)